Slow Website

 Select VPN Server

-The NordVPN app shows your connection status:
+The NordVPN app displays your connection status:

 Recent connections (the top list) are your favorites.
 Initially, this list is randomly filled, so do not use Quick Connect or one of the servers in the top list.